The Best World Atlases in 2025

 Atlas Obscura: An Explorer’s Guide to the World’s

-Discover over 700 unusual and fascinating places around the globe.
-The 2nd edition, published in 2019, includes new entries and updated travel recommendations.
-The atlas covers everything from natural wonders like the Waitomo Glowworm Caves to man-made marvels like the Catacombs of Paris.
-Each entry is accompanied by a map and practical travel tips, making it a great resource for adventurous travelers.
+Explore more than 700 unique and intriguing locations worldwide.
+The second edition, released in 2019, features new entries and revised travel suggestions.
+The atlas covers everything from man-made wonders like the Catacombs of Paris to natural wonders like the Waitomo Glowworm Caves.
+Each entry is accompanied by a map and helpful travel advice, making it an excellent tool for adventurous tourists.

 Review: 4.8/5